 Claire Brown, Senior staff writer

 Claire Brown joins The New Food Economy after working on the editorial team at Edible Manhattan and Edible Brooklyn.
-She won the New York Press Club’s Nellie Bly Cub Reporter and Newswomen’s Club of New York in 2017, the Association of Food Journalists in 2018, and is a 2019 11th Hour Food and Farming Journalism fellow. @hclaire_brown
+She won awards from the New York Press Club and the Newswomen’s Club of New York in 2017, the Association of Food Journalists in 2018, and is a 2019 11th Hour Food and Farming Journalism fellow. @hclaire_brown

 Sam Bloch, Staff writer

 Jessica Fu joins The New Food Economy as news producer after having previously worked as a producer and contributor to Seattle’s alternative weekly, The Stranger. @jesstiafu